datanav/docs/configuration.rst

 ::

     {
-        "name": "Name of source",
+        "name": "Name of endpoint",
         "type": "http_endpoint"
     }

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^

-The outermost object would be your :ref:`pipe <pipe_section>` configuration, which is omitted here for brevity:
+The pipe configuration given below will expose the ``my-entities`` receiver endpoint and write any data it receives into the ``my-entities`` dataset:

 ::

     {
+        "_id": "my-entities",
+        "type": "pipe",
         "source": {
-            "name": "Endpoint - events",
+            "name": "My received entities endpoint",
             "type": "http_endpoint"
-        },
+        }
     }